DETAILED ACTION

 different machine learning models, or different rule-based models.

-Claim 5 recites wherein the multiple application variants comprise different user interface variants that are configured to cause the application to present information associated with data instances using different user interface elements.
+Claim 5 recites wherein the multiple application variants comprise different user interface variants that are configured to cause the computer-executable application to present information associated with data instances using different user interface elements.

-Claim 10 recites wherein the variant recommendation identifies: a first application variant based on determining that the results prove the hypothesis, or a second application variant based on determining that the results disprove the hypothesis.
+the first application variant is caused to execute in association with the subsequent data instances based on determining that the results satisfy the success criteria or the second application variant is caused to execute in association with the subsequent data instances based on determining that the results do not satisfy the success criteria.

 Claim 11 recites: A computing system, comprising: